BUSINESS ACTIVITIES

 We drive ethics awareness and behaviour through the Group Code of Ethics and Conduct Policy, The Capricorn Way and Suppliers Code of Conduct

-• We are increasing our investment in cyber resilience over the short term
+• We have maintained our investments in cyber resilience

 Outcomes: